 At Children’s Memorial Hermann Hospital, we know all about helping children and their families through stressful times, including surgeries.
 Not only do we offer excellent medical and surgical care, we also take pride in helping you take care of the emotional needs of your child.
 Although we can help you reassure your child, we know that the truth is no one knows your son or daughter better than you.
 In fact, you play the most important role in preparing your child for this visit, and how well you do so will make a difference in his or her experience at Children’s Memorial Hermann Hospital.

 Pediatric Day Surgery has a Child Life Specialist on staff who is trained to assist each child with the hospital experience as it relates to his or her educational, emotional and developmental needs.
 The Specialist is available to help you talk with your child about what to expect before, during and after surgery.
-If you would like to speak with a Child Life Specialist about how you can help your child with the Pediatric Day Surgery experience, please call the Child Life department at 713.704.2066.
-If your child has emotional and/or developmental special needs, please call one of our Anesthesia Clinic Nurses at (713) 704-3724 or (713) 704-3727 to complete an assessment form that will assist us in creating a plan of care based on your child’s individual needs.
+If you would like to speak with a Child Life Specialist about how you can help your child with the Children’s Day Surgery experience, please call pre-procedure nurses at (713) 704-1383 so they can connect you with the Child Life Specialist.
+If your child has emotional and/or developmental special needs, one of our Children’s Anesthesia Clinic or Day Surgery nurses will complete an assessment form prior to the day of the procedure that will assist us in creating a plan of care based on your child’s individual needs.